 When You Need a Non-Traditional Family Estate Planning Attorney

 - You’re a grandparent raising a grandchild through an informal custodial arrangement.
 Courts may not recognize an informal custody agreement or may not see your grandchild as your next of kin.
 Even with a will, others may step forward to make a claim.
 If your child is a minor, you’ll want to also name a guardian so a responsible adult will look out for the best interests of your grandchild.

 - You have adopted children.
 Adopted children should be treated as next of kin.
 However, if there are any issues with the paperwork or if anyone contests the will, your children may appreciate having extra levels of support and protection under the law.

 - You are a same-sex couple.
-Although same-sex marriage is the law of the land today, for years same-sex marriages and civil unions were not recognized.
+Although same-sex marriage is the law of the land today, courts did not recognize same-sex marriages and civil unions for years.
 If your marriage predates 2015, you may want to use wills, trusts and other legal instruments to ensure your spouse gets their rightful inheritance.

-- There are children involved from previous marriages or relationships.
+- Your family includes children from previous marriages or relationships.
 Children you have adopted as well as stepchildren and other children from previous relationships may not have the same rights as children born in your current marriage.
 Protect them with trusts, wills and other estate planning options.